WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Better dashboard and tools — Flywheel’s custom hosting dashboard offers a nicer experience than Bluehost and gives you access to tons of helpful tools.

-• More helpful support — the quality of Flywheel’s support is better than Bluehost’s (though you need higher-tier plans to access phone support).
+• More helpful support — the quality of Flywheel’s support is better than Bluehost’s (although you need higher-tier plans to access phone support).

-• More expensive — the main downside of choosing Flywheel over Bluehost is that Flywheel cost more and you don’t get “unlimited resources”.
+• More expensive — the main downside of choosing Flywheel over Bluehost is Flywheel costs more and you don’t get ‘unlimited resources’.

 • No email hosting — you’ll need a separate email hosting service to create a custom email.